Sullivan Act: Controversy

 The first person convicted under the law was an Italian immigrant named Marino Rossi who was traveling to a job interview and carrying a revolver for fear of the Black Hand.
 At sentencing the judge, condemning Italian immigrants in general, declared: "It is unfortunate that this is the custom with you and your kind, and that fact, combined with your irascible nature, furnishes much of the criminal business in this country."
-Prior to Marino's arrest, others had been arrested under the new law but were released without charges.
+Before Marino's arrest, others had been arrested under the new law but were released without charges.
 Whether this was part of the law's intent, it was passed on a wave of anti-immigrant and anti-Italian rhetoric as a measure to disarm an alleged Italian and immigrant criminal element.
 The police department who granted the licenses could easily discriminate against "undesirable" elements.
 Days before the law took effect The New York Times published an article saying "Low-browed foreigners bargained for weapons of every description and gloated over their good fortune in hearing of the drop in the gun market before it was too late".
 After Rossi's conviction The New York Times called this "warning to the Italian community" both "timely and exemplary".

-According to Peter Duffy of The New York Times, the Sullivan Law did not just affect second amendment laws in New York state, but it also became the blueprint for legislation that was later enacted throughout the united states.
+According to Peter Duffy of The New York Times, the Sullivan Law did not just affect Second Amendment laws in New York state; it also became the blueprint for legislation that was later enacted throughout the United States.
 Moreover, Duffy noted that the bill itself received serious hostility from gun manufacturers, and that one state senator even noted that Sullivan's bill "won't stop murders."
 An anonymous citizen also wrote to the New York Times and states that "he objected to the automatic establishment of a presumption of felonious intent by the proposed law on the part of a citizen possessed of arms for home defense.
 Hence the unconstitutionality of the proposed law."

 According to New York City historian George Lankevich, the Act was passed so that Sullivan could have friends in the police force plant handguns on his rivals and take them to jail.
 There were others who also tied the act to Sullivan's ties with criminals so much so that they "suggested that Big Tim pushed through his law so Tammany could keep their gangster allies under control."